Locked Out of Heaven: Europe and Oceania

 "Locked Out of Heaven" made its first chart appearance in Spain and France on October 6, 2012, where it debuted at number 35 and 85, respectively.
 In Spain and France, the song kept fluctuating on the chart for the next couple of weeks, until it peaked at number three in both countries.
 In the UK, the song peaked at number two, on the week ending 24 November 2012.
 It has reached a total of 1,109,451 combined sales (863,122 purchases and 246,329 streaming-equivalent sales) in the United Kingdom as of September 2017 and was certified four times platinum by the British Phonographic Industry (BPI).
 In Italy, the song peaked at number three and was certified three times platinum by the Federazione Industria Musicale Italiana (FIMI).
 "Locked Out of Heaven" became Mars's fifth top-fifteen single in Denmark, peaking at number two.
 It peaked at number six in Sweden and was certified three times platinum by the Swedish Recording Industry Association (GLF).

 "Locked Out of Heaven" entered the New Zealand Singles Chart at number 23 on October 15, 2012.
 After five weeks the song entered the top ten, at number eight, remaining for two weeks.
 Eventually, the song peaked at number four after four weeks.
-The single has received a six-times platinum certification from the Recording Industry Association of New Zealand (RMNZ).
+The single has received a seven-times platinum certification from the Recording Industry Association of New Zealand (RMNZ).
 "Locked Out of Heaven" debuted at number 21 on the Australian Singles Chart on October 21, 2012.
 The song reached a peak of number four on November 11, 2012.
 It was certified seven times platinum by the Australian Recording Industry Association (ARIA).